 Error Code Description X\$C_BAD_REQUEST The major or minor opcode specified does not indicate a valid request.
-This is usually an Xlib or server error.
+This is usual an Xlib or server error.
 X\$C_BAD_VALUE Some numeric values fall outside the range of values accepted by the request.
 Unless a specific range is specified for an argument, the full range defined by the argument's type is accepted.
 Any argument defined as a set of alternatives can generate this error.
 X\$C_BAD_WINDOW A value specified for a window argument does not name a defined window.
 Note that Bad Atom, Bad Color, Bad Cursor, Bad Drawable, Bad Font, Bad Pixmap, and Bad Window errors are also used when the argument type is extended by a set of fixed alternatives.
 To obtain a text description of the specified error code, use the GET ERROR TEXT routine.
 This routine copies a null terminated string describing the specified error code into the specified buffer.
 The client should use this routine to obtain an error description because extensions to Xlib may define their own error codes and error strings.
-To obtain error messages from the error database, use the ODATABASE TEXT routine.
-This routine returns a message message) from the error message database.
-The GET ERROTEXT uses the resource manager to look up a string and rebuffer argument.
-Xlib uses this function internally to look messages.
-To report an error when the requested display does not exist DISPLAY NAME routine.
-This routine returns the name of that the client is currently using.
-The DISPLAY NAME rout the argument string.
-If null string is specified, DISPLAY NAME rout the display name requested.
-The environment and returns the display the client attempted of the string which display the client attempted to report precisely which display the client attempted to the string the s To obtain error messages from the error database, use the GET ERROR DATABASE TEXT routine.
-This routine returns a message (or the default message) from the error message database.
-The GET ERROR DATABASE TEXT uses the resource manager to look up a string and returns it in the buffer argument.
+To obtain error messages from the error database, use the GET ERROR DATABASE TEXT routine.
+This routine returns a message (or the defaul message) from the error message database.
+The GET ERROR DATABASI TEXT uses the resource manager to look up a string and returns it in the buffer argument.
 Xlib uses this function internally to look up its error messages.
 To report an error when the requested display does not exist, use the DISPLAY NAME routine.
 This routine returns the name of the display that the client is currently using.
 The DISPLAY NAME routine passes the argument string .
 If null string is specified, DISPLAY NAME looks in the environment and returns the display name requested.
 This makes it easier to report precisely which display the client attempted to open when the initial connection attempt failed.
 To handle fatal I/O errors, use the SET IO ERROR HANDLER routine.
 Xlib calls the supplied error handler if any system call error occurs (for example, the connection to the server is lost).
 In this case, the called routine should not return.
 If the I/O handler does return, the client exits.